My office went from a '90s relic to my favorite room. This was a labor of love: sanding, drywall, and a paint saga. See the before-and-after.

 Like much of the house, this room was a time capsule of 1990s design choices.
 An era defined by clashing finishes and sometimes puzzeling color combinations.

 From the start, I knew my office needed to be more than just a functional workspace; I wanted a creative sanctuary that deliberately broke away from the sterile, "bright and white" trend.
 My vision was to create a space layered with depth, soul, and a sense of history.
 A place where rich textures, deep colors, and natural materials would foster introspection and spark creativity.
+If you want to see the inspiration behind this look, check out my full mood board and paint selection process.

-Color palette: The foundation would center on deeply saturated earthy neutrals: dark browns, charcoal grays, muted taupes, and deep reddish browns, all of which ground the room and create a sense of warmth and permanence.
+Color Palette: The foundation would center on deeply saturated earthy neutrals: dark browns, charcoal grays, muted taupes, and deep reddish browns, all of which ground the room and create a sense of warmth and permanence.
 Accents of aged bronze and subtle notes of dusty olive or deep navy would add depth and visual interest without overwhelming.

 Materials and textures: I envisioned heavy, organic woods and rustic elements to suggest timelessness, balanced by plush upholstery in linen or wool for comfort and understated luxury.